DivyanshMittal-exe/COP290/README.md

 stride | Specify the stride for subsampling | n (Positive Integer) outputmatrix.txt | Contains the output matrix obtained by subsampling of square input matrices with max pooling or average pooling functions on the input matrix | A x B

+- **Errors raised**:
+  - Stride size 0
+  - Matrix not square
+  - Stride does not divide matrix dimension

 ### -  Vector of Random Floats To A Vector Of Probabilities